Electric vehicle trends 2020: Top 6 factors impacting fleet electrification

 There has been an increasing movement towards sustainable fleet management over the past five years, especially for many organizations with large fleets.
 Fleet managers are now commonly required to optimize their fleet operations in order to meet sustainability targets defined by ISO 14001, sustainability, or Corporate Social Responsibility (CSR) programs.

 Electrification has been a fundamental element of this transition.
 Integrating electric or hybrid electric vehicles into the fleet portfolio helps address sustainability and environmental goals.
-As environmental regulations will only become more binding over the next decade, many fleets recognize that a staged procurement strategy will enable them to effectively future-proof their operations and help ensure business continuity.
+As environmental regulations will only become more binding over the next decade, many fleets recognize that a staged procurement strategy will enable them to support efficient operations and business continuity.

 The future trends impacting fleet electrification